 A number of useful commands can be found in the Edit → Tools submenu.

-This tool adds or removes line breaks over all or part of the score:
+This tool adds or removes system breaks (Line breaks prior to version 2.2) over all or part of the score:

 - Select a range of measures: if no selection is made, the command is applied to the whole score.

-Chose Edit→Tools→Add/Remove Line Breaks….
+Chose Edit→Tools→Add/Remove System (Line) Breaks….
 The following dialog appears.

 Chose one of the following options:

-- Break lines every X (select number) measures.
+- Break systems/lines every X (select number) measures.

-- Add line break at the end of each system.
+- Add system/line breaks at the end of each system.

 - Press OK.